-- 2.4 The Council has an established Developers Panel comprising of 10 representatives from organisations active in the development industry in the plan area comprised as following: - 3 small to medium sized housebuilders and developers; - 2 national housebuilders one of which representing the home builders federation - 1 housing association - 2 planning consultants; and; - 2 land and planning agents - 2.5 The developers panel were invited to provide comments on the likely suitability and developability of the identified sites along with the assumptions used.
-Any responses received were taken in to account when determining the overall deliverability and developability of each site.
+- 2.4 The Council has an established Developers Panel comprising of 12 representatives from organisations active in the development industry in the plan area comprised as following: - 4 small to medium sized housebuilders and developers; - 5 national housebuilders one of which representing the home builders federation; - 2 housing association, and; - 1 land and planning agent. - 2.5 The Developers Panel were invited to provide comments on the likely suitability and developability of the identified sites along with the assumptions used.
+The responses received stated the following: - Site size and Developable Area: sites will inevitably vary in level of constraints and thus the capable site density and so should be assessed on a case by case basis; - Build Out Rates: will vary, with smaller/bespoke housebuilders building out at a slower rate than larger developers;